efacilitation/eventric-store-mongodb/README.md

 ### findDomainEventsByName(domainEventName, callback)

-Finds DomainEvents with the given Name in the Context Domain Event Store
+Finds DomainEvents with the given Name in Store

-`name` String Name of the DomainEvent
+`name` String|Array Name, or array of names, of the DomainEvent

 `callback(error, domainEvents)`